awsdocs/iam-user-guide/doc_source/id_roles_providers_enable-console-custom-url.md

 1. Verify that the user is authenticated by your local identity system\.

 1. Call the AWS Security Token Service \(AWS STS\) [AssumeRole](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) \(recommended\) or [GetFederationToken](http://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) API operations to obtain temporary security credentials for the user\.
-The credentials are associated with a role with permissions that control what the user can do\.
-These credentials have a maximum duration as specified in the `DurationSeconds` parameter of the `AssumeRole` or `GetFederationToken` API call used to generate them\.
-**Important**
-If you use the `AssumeRole` API, you must call it as an IAM user with long\-term credentials\.
-The call to the federation endpoint in step 3 works only if the temporary credentials are requested by an IAM user with long\-term credentials\.
-If the temporary credentials are requested by an IAM assumed\-role user with a different set of temporary credentials, then the call to the federation endpoint fails\.
+To learn about the different methods that you can use to assume a role, see [Using IAM Roles](id_roles_use.md)\.
+   + If you use one of the `AssumeRole*` API operations to get the temporary security credentials for a role, you can include the `DurationSeconds` parameter in your call\.
+This parameter specifies the duration of your role session, from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
+To learn how to view or change the maximum value for a role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.
+Additionally, if you use the `AssumeRole*` API operations, you must call them as an IAM user with long\-term credentials\.
+Otherwise, the call to the federation endpoint in step 3 fails\.
+   + If you use the `GetFederationToken` API operation to get the credentials, you can include the `DurationSeconds` parameter in your call\.
+This parameter specifies the duration of your role session\.
+The value can range from 900 seconds \(15 minutes\) to 129,600 seconds \(36 hours\)\.
+You can make this API call only by using the long\-term AWS security credentials of an IAM user\.
+You can also make these calls using AWS account root user credentials, but we do not recommended it\.
+If you make this call as the root user, the default session lasts for one hour\.
+Or you can specify a session from 900 seconds \(15 minutes\) up to 3,600 seconds \(one hour\)\.

 1. Call the AWS federation endpoint and supply the temporary security credentials to request a sign\-in token\.

+1. Construct a URL for the console that includes the token:
-   + If you used one of the `AssumeRole*` API operations to get the temporary security credentials, then this request can include the `SessionDuration` parameter\.
-This parameter specifies how long the federated consoled session is valid, up to a maximum of 12 hours\.
+   + If you use one of the `AssumeRole*` API operations in your URL, you can include the `SessionDuration` HTTP parameter\.
+This parameter specifies the duration of the console session, from 900 seconds \(15 minutes\) to 43200 seconds \(12 hours\)\.
-   + If you instead used the `GetFederationToken` API to get the credentials, then you don't need the `SessionDuration` parameter\.
-The temporary credentials are already valid for up to 36 hours and specify the maximum length of the federated console session\.
+   + If you use the `GetFederationToken` API operation in your URL, you can include the `DurationSeconds` parameter\.
+This parameter specifies the duration of the federated console session\.
+The value can range from 900 seconds \(15 minutes\) to 129,600 seconds \(36 hours\)\.

-1. Construct a URL for the console that includes the token\.
+**Note**
+Do not use the `SessionDuration` HTTP parameter if you got the temporary credentials with `GetFederationToken`\.
+Doing so will cause the operation to fail\.

 1. Give the URL to the user or invoke the URL on the user's behalf\.

 The URL that the federation endpoint provides is valid for 15 minutes after it is created\.
-The temporary security credentials associated with the URL are valid for the duration you specified when you created them, starting from the time they were created\.
+This differs from the duration \(in seconds\) of the temporary security credential session that is associated with the URL\.
+Those credentials are valid for the duration you specified when you created them, starting from the time they were created\.

 **Important**
 The URL grants access to your AWS resources through the AWS Management Console if you have enabled permissions in the associated temporary security credentials\.
 For this reason, you should treat the URL as a secret\.
 We recommend returning the URL through a secure redirect, for example, by using a 302 HTTP response status code over an SSL connection\.
 For more information about the 302 HTTP response status code, go to [RFC 2616, section 10\.3\.3](https://tools.ietf.org/html/rfc2616#section-10.3.3)\.